mo7amedaliEbaid/garcon-restaurants-ecommerce/README.md

 # Garcon - Restaurants Management App 🍽
 Garcon is a Flutter-based restaurant management app designed to streamline various aspects of restaurant operations.
-The app provides features such as meal pickups, booking management, and essential information sections.
+The app provides features such as meal pickups, Stripe Payment Integration, booking management, and essential information sections.
 The user interface and experience have been crafted by a professional UI/UX designer using Adobe XD.
 The app's backend is powered by Firebase, offering a robust and scalable solution.

 ## Functionality
 - Bloc pattern for efficient state management